1934 Indianapolis 500

 The 22nd International 500-Mile Sweepstakes Race was held at the Indianapolis Motor Speedway on May 30, 1934.
 The winner was the number seven car driven by Bill Cummings, an Indianapolis native, at an average speed of 104.863 miles per hour.
 Cummings led for 57 laps total, including the last 26.
 Of the 33 cars that began the race, only 12 were running at the finish, although there were no crashes resulting in serious injuries.
 One serious incident involved George Bailey, whose car went over the outside wall, but resulted in only a broken wrist to the driver.
 The finish was the closest in the history of the race to that point, with second-place finisher Mauri Rose within 100 yards of Cummings at the finish (officially 27.25 seconds behind).
 Rose would also file a protest that Cummings had illegally gained ground during a "slow-down" period following a crash.

 Cummings was accompanied by riding mechanic Earl Unversaw.
 The race was part of the 1934 AAA Championship Car season.

+Background

+In an effort to improve safety, the maximum field size was capped at 33 cars.
+33 starters has remained the maximum field size since, with the exception of the 1979 and 1997 races.
+After several consecutive 500s with multiple fatalities, efforts were also made to reduce speeds through fuel limits; entries were limited to 2.5 USgal of fuel for qualification and 45 USgal of fuel for the race.